Perth (North) - Highgate

 Population growth drivers in Perth (North) - Highgate are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Perth (North) - Highgate's population is around 13,413 as of Nov 2025.
-This reflects an increase of 1,999 people since the 2021 Census, which reported a population of 11,414 people.
-The change is inferred from the estimated resident population of 13,406 from the ABS as of June 2024 and an additional 127 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,531 persons per square kilometer.
-Perth (North) - Highgate's growth rate of 17.5% since the 2021 census exceeded the national average of 8.9%.
-Population growth was primarily driven by overseas migration, contributing approximately 91.7% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Perth (North) - Highgate's population is around 13,628 as of Feb 2026.
+This reflects an increase of 2,214 people (19.4%) since the 2021 Census, which reported a population of 11,414 people.
+The change is inferred from the estimated resident population of 13,406 from the ABS as of June 2024 and an additional 129 validated new addresses since the Census date.
+This population level equates to a density ratio of 4,604 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly sought resource.
+Perth (North) - Highgate's 19.4% growth since the 2021 census exceeded the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 91.7% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Projecting forward, a significant population increase is forecast for the area, with an expected growth of 3,658 persons to 2041, reflecting a gain of 27.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Regarding demographic trends, a significant population increase in the top quartile of national areas is forecast, with the area expected to expand by 3,658 persons by 2041 based on the latest annual ERP population numbers, recording a gain of 25.2% in total over the 17 years.

 Frequently Asked Questions - Population